blind love in the modern world: the illusion of affection in the age of appearances

-Social media and dating apps allow people to present idealized versions of themselves.
-Filters, captions, curated lifestyles, and charming bios create an illusion of perfection.
-You meet someone online, exchange a few messages, fall for their charm—and suddenly, your brain fills in the blanks.
-You start to believe you know them, though you’ve only seen fragments of their life.
+social media and dating apps allow people to present idealized versions of themselves filters captions curated lifestyles and charming bios create an illusion of perfection you meet someone online exchange a few messages fall for their charm and suddenly your brain fills in the blanks you start to believe you know them though you have only seen fragments of their life

 -